 Faculty of the Division of Digestive and Liver Diseases are committed to the education of future and current clinicians, physician-scientists, and scientists.
 The Division supports a robust fellowship program, integrated among several key clinical sites including those highlighted below.

-The clinicians of the division provide consultative and diagnostic services in gastroenterology and hepatology and attend to patients at UT Southwestern University Hospitals (St. Paul and Zale Lipshy), Parkland Health and Hospital System, and the Dallas Veterans Affairs Medical Center.
+Division clinicians provide consultative and diagnostic services in gastroenterology and hepatology and attend to patients at UT Southwestern University Hospitals (William P. Clements Jr. University Hospital and Zale Lipshy University Hospital), Parkland Health & Hospital System, and the Dallas Veterans Affairs Medical Center.

 The history of the individual components of the Division of Digestive and Liver Diseases begins in 1957 with the recruitment of Burton Combes, M.D., to join the Department of Internal Medicine by then-chair Donald Seldin, M.D.
 In 1962, John Fordtran, M.D., joined the Department of Internal Medicine as its first gastroenterologist and became Chief of Gastroenterology in 1963.

-The Division of Digestive and Liver Diseases was formed in 1998 by the merger of the Gastroenterology Division and the Liver Unit, which were then separate but mutually cooperative divisions.
-John Dietschy, M.D., was the first chief of the combined division.
+The Division of Digestive and Liver Diseases was formed in 1998 by the merger of the Gastroenterology Division and the Liver Unit, which at the time were separate but mutually cooperative divisions.
+John Dietschy, M.D., was the first Chief of the combined Division; Don Rockey, M.D., led the Division from 2005–2012.
+Jay Horton, M.D., led the division as Interim Chief from 2012-2016.
+The current Chief is Ezra Burstein, M.D.

 History of the Liver Section